oyar99/RAG-Scaling-for-QA/README.md

 -ev predictions.jsonl    # Path to the batch output containing the generated answers.
 ```

-The metrics will be placed in the `output` directory.
+The metrics will be logged.

 ### Getting Help